andrei-shtanakov/collab-editor/README.md

 # Collaborative Code Editor

+### The goal is to work with AI code agents, and to polish prompt technics.

 Web application for real-time collaborative code editing.
 Multiple users can write and edit code simultaneously, seeing each other's changes instantly.

 ## Features